Meet Our Creative Team

 LINA wouldn’t be the same without the hard work and execution of our talented cast and crew.
 Our team includes some of the industry’s best and brightest; people who are striving to find new ways to tell a story and challenge their abilities.
 Take a look at their bios below.

-Liz Manashil earned her B.A. in Film and Media Studies at Washington University in St. Louis, and her M.F.A. from USC's School of Cinematic Arts.
-Post graduation, Liz spent several years as a film critic for the PBS/Hulu series JUST SEEN IT (which she also helped produce and direct).
+Post-graduation from USC Film School, Liz spent several years as a film critic for the PBS/Hulu series JUST SEEN IT (which she also helped produce and direct).
 Overlapping this, Liz worked with distribution guru Peter Broderick.
-In 2016, Liz became the sole manager of Sundance's groundbreaking Creative Distribution Initiative until the program's close in 2019.
-As a filmmaker, her debut feature, BREAD AND BUTTER (starring Christine Weatherup, Bobby Moynihan, MIcah Hauptman, Eric Lange, and Lauren Lapkus), was called “an absolute must-watch for women everywhere” by HelloGiggles.
+In 2016, Liz became the manager of Sundance's groundbreaking Creative Distribution Initiative until the program's close in 2019.
+As a filmmaker, her debut feature, BREAD AND BUTTER, was called “an absolute must-watch for women everywhere” by HelloGiggles.
 It was released by The Orchard and can be seen on VOD nearly everywhere.
-Her second feature, SPEED OF LIFE (starring Ann Dowd, Allison Tolman, Jeff Perry, and Ray Santiago), was called “Delightful in just about every way,” by noted film critic Tim Cogshell.
-Liz has started production on her third feature, LADY PARTS.
-She lives in Los Angeles with her dog, Laura Palmer, her partner, Sean Wright, and her son, Colin.
-She is a Women in Film mentee and currently works as the Senior Manager, Impact Distribution at Picture Motion.
+Her second feature, SPEED OF LIFE, was released by Giant Pictures, can be seen on Showtime, and was called, "Delightful in just about every way" by noted film critic Tim Cogshell.
+After a year of working in impact distribution, Liz is now a freelance distribution consultant spending her time consulting, filmmaking, and hanging out with her partner, her son and her dog (Laura Palmer).

 Director of Photography